Geovany17/PasswordGenerator/README.md

 This project has been deployed to GitHub Pages.

-# i had to make different repos and i loss all my commits
+# i had to make different repos and i lost all my commits